Robot Arm Holding Computer Chip

 How much is Cerebras Systems worth?

-Cerebras Systems most recently raised $250 million at a valuation of $4 billion in November 2021, bringing its total funding to over $700 million.
+Cerebras Systems most recently raised $1.1 billion at an $8.1 billion valuation in September 2025, more than double the $4 billion it was valued at in November 2021.
+The round brought its total funding to over $1.8 billion.

 Here's a look at how its valuation has changed over time: